White Hart Lane

-Capacity of White Hart Lane has remained relatively limited though, and as a result Spurs have considered various options from expanding White Hart Lane to building a new stadium, or even moving to the 2012 Olympic Stadium.
+Capacity of White Hart Lane has remained relatively limited though, and as a result Spurs have considered various options from expanding White Hart Lane to building a new stadium, or even moving to the London Olympic Stadium.

 The club is currently pursuing plans that were first presented in 2008 and involve the construction of a new stadium with a capacity of 56,250 seats adjacent to White Hart Lane.
 Spurs hope to move into their new stadium for the start of the 2018-19 season, though will have to play the 2017-18 season at a different ground.

 (photos of the present White Hart Lane below)

-White Hart Lane is located in the north of London, approximately 7 miles from central London.
+White Hart Lane is located in the north of London at approximately 7 miles from central London.

 The stadium sits on Tottenham High Road, which is easily reached from the A406.
 The A406 connects with the M11 in the east and the A10 slightly west (which in turn connects with the M25 in the north).
 Exit the A406 toward Tottenham/Edmonton/A1010 and take the A1010 south.
 After a mile the stadium will show up on your left.

 If coming from central London, follow the A10 north.
 Turn onto Tottenham High Road at Bruce Grove.

 If using public transport, getting to the stadium is easiest done by train.
 White Hart Lane rail station is a short walk away from the stadium.
 The journey from Liverpool Street Station takes about 20 minutes.
 Northumberland Park rail station is an alternative only slightly further away from the ground, and can also be reached by train from Liverpool Street Station.